Information regarding final exams is available on the UW Madison Registrar’s Office Website.

 - Calculators will be provided if required to complete exam questions.
 Faculty may approve the use of personal non-programmable calculators during the exam.
 Sharing of calculators between students is prohibited.

-- Beverages are permitted in translucent bottles with the labels removed.
-Food is not allowed during exams.
+- Food is not allowed during exams.

 - Foam ear plugs are the only form of noise protection allowed (no headphones of any sort).